The Employment Act: Starting Your Business in Singapore

-- Employee with at least three months of service to employer entitled to paid annual leave
+- Employees with at least three months of service to employer are entitled to paid annual leave

-- Annual leave should not be less than that prescribed in the Employment Act.
+- Annual leave should not be less than what is prescribed in the Employment Act.

 Under the Employment Act, your employees are entitled to paid outpatient sick leave and hospitalisation leave annually if they have:

 - Served/Worked with the organisation for at least 3 months